OpenShock/ShockOSC/README.md

 This one can be used to make all shockers configured go off at the same time or with the same trigger.
 This virtual shocker behaves just like another configured shockers, except it relays its actions to all others.

+#### Instant Shocker Action
+You may append `_IShock` to a shocker parameter if u want a shock to trigger **instantly** when this bool parameter jumps to true.
+This is useful when working with an animator setup or have contact receivers trigger imeediatly.

+E.g. `ShockOsc/_All_IShock`

 ## Config input parameters